pruthviperumalla/Event-Recommender-System/README.md

 ### 1. Feature Extraction

   In this phase, we perform feature engineering to identify and extract features that drive the prediction of user's interest in an event.
-For a user and event pair, following are the features extracted.
+For a user and event pair provided in the user-event interests file, following are the features extracted.

 1. ***Event attendance based metrics***